Last reviewed on 10th September 2023 by Martin Alexander (Mortgage Advisor)

-Bridging lenders can offer loans based on the Gross Development Value (GDV).
+Bridging lenders can offer loans based on the Gross Development Value (GDV) of your project.
 The GDV is calculated on what the property or development would be worth once the works are completed.
-This can be very useful for when you need to finance more than just a purchase, but also need to finance the renovations or build of a property.
+This can be very useful when you need to finance more than just a purchase but also need to finance the renovations or building of a property.

 Traditional mortgage lender = £68k loan

 Bridging loan lender considering market value = £80k loan

 Bridging loan lender considering GDV (once developed/renovated) = £96k loan (if property value was increased to £120k)

 As you can see, the difference is quite staggering.
 It’s important to note that the more you borrow, the higher the rates tend to be which you’ll also need to consider.

 The loan is also secured on a property, so you will have to repay the loan or face repossession.
 It’s important to have an alternative plan in the event you run into financial difficulty.